CS222-UIUC/team-07-project-smartride/docs/drive-env.md

 ## When to use

 - If you have already finished your first download from google drive, you will find `.env.shared`.
 This is a highly secured file that contain tokens, service config values, or other team-wide non-public variables.
 Never should be uploaded to GitHub directly.
 - Similarly, you will find `userinfo.db`.
-These database files can be large, and can vary accross users without impacting their works.
+These database files can be large, and can vary accross developers during development phase without impacting common works.
 Google Drive creates a backup for common versions, and for each one's versions that they can select on their own.
-- For example, in the future, their is a neural network model that you don't want to leak to public, use google drive!
+- For example, if in the future there is a neural network model that you don't want to leak to public, use google drive!
 - **Important: Whenever you add a new file to drive-file.txt, you are waiving the right to use Git version control.
 Add that file to `.gitignore` immediately!**

 ## What's more